mpiriya/calculator2/README.md

 - all functionality added in terms of proper equation writing

+- can evaluate

+- is a calculator

 ## TODO

-- evaluate function which follows PEMDAS, but really more like MDAS
+- make look pretty :)